Spicery/ginger/design/fn2code/fn2code-plan.rst

 development branch plus verifying the Travis build before merging into the master branch.
 Then the master branch is locally and fully retested in a clean environment.

-Each epic or user story should be worked on in a separate feature branch.
-This work package (epic) will be done on the fn2code branch.
-Changes that need to be shared across feature branches are made on the development branch and merged into all the current feature branches.

 First, Prototype in Python